Sovereign49/Pong-Bevy-Rs/README.md

 then copy the assets folder into ./dist as well and serve it with your web server of choice (I personally used python)

+I recomend testing it natively if possible however using `cargo run`

 Have fun!.